ckeditor/ckeditor5-dev/.changelog/20260204110204_ci_4270_log_typescript_errors.md

 scope: ckeditor5-dev-build-tools
 ---

-Always log TypeScript errors, even when `declarations` option is not set or `false`.
+Always log TypeScript errors, even when the `declarations` option is not set or `false`.